jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 The requester sends a JSON[2] value to a language interpreter running on the server.
 The server runs the program making multiple API calls in one fell swoop[3].
 On the client side, Fluid provides and generates a typesafe, query DSL.
-This is a benefit of IDLs.
+This is a possible benefit of IDLs.
 It makes for a great pairing as you won’t be visibly stuck with JSON.
+Instead, you write in your language of choice.

 While that sounds very well — flashy and interesting.
 It isn’t the main motivation as hinted in the title.